 Three Confederate Marines were captured at Fort Fisher and sent to Elmira.
 They were Pvt.
 William Brown, died of diarrhea, buried in grave #2562; Pvt.
 James Drew, died of pneumonia, buried in grave #2121; and Pvt.
 Frank A. Dean, concussion of brain, died July 18, 1865, location of grave not known.
 He died in the Elmira Union Army Hospital and should have been buried at the Woodlawn National Cemetery.
 In depth research needs to be done to determine where those marines were from.

 INTERESTING FACTS AND NOTES ON FORT FISHER MEN

 The average age of the Fort Fisher man was nineteen years old.

-The oldest Fort Fisher man was fifty-six year old Pvt.
+The oldest Fort Fisher man was fifty-six-year-old Pvt.
 Samuel Hales of Co D, 36th Regiment, 2nd NC Artillery.
-He was born in 1808 and was fifty-four when he enlisted at Blockerville in Cumberland County, NC on 26 Feb 1862.
-He was transferred to Point Lookout and exchanged on the James River 2 Mar 1865.
-“Prison records spell his last name Hale.”
+He was born in 1808 and was fifty-four when he enlisted at Blockerville in Cumberland County on Feb.
+26, 1862.
+He was transferred to Point Lookout and exchanged on the James River on March 2, 1865.
+Prison records spell his last name Hale.

-There are 4 Jewish Tar Heel Artillerymen from Fort Fisher and 9 other Jewish Tar Heels who died in the Elmira Prison and are buried in the Woodlawn National Cemetery along with 12 other Jewish Confederate soldiers.
+There are 4 Jewish Tar Heel Artillerymen from Fort Fisher and 9 other Jewish Tar Heels who died in the Elmira Prison and are buried in the Woodlawn National Cemetery, along with 12 other Jewish Confederate soldiers.